 Current or admitted students with questions on MBA class advising are welcome to reach out to student services for assistance.

 - Susan Dendy, Director of Student Services: Sdendy@cba.ua.edu

 Traditional Path to the MBA

-- The overall class size for this program is typically around 50-60 students, with 2 cohorts created from the group.
+- The overall enrolled class size for the traditional path MBA program is typically around 50 students

 - Average Age: 21